Robert Durham (American football)

-Robert 'Rob' Durham (born June 1, 1983) is a former American football defensive back.
+Robert 'Rob' Durham (born June 1, 1983) is an American former professional football defensive back.

 Professional career

 Hamburg Sea Devils

 In 2007, Durham was drafted by the Hamburg Sea Devils.
 He did not record any statistics.

 Amsterdam Admirals

 Durham finished 2007 with the Amsterdam Admirals.
 He did not record any statistics.

 Columbus Destroyers

 In 2008, Durham was assigned to the Columbus Destroyers.
 He saw minimal action for the Destroyers, recording just 5 tackles on the season.

 Alabama Vipers

 In 2010, Durham was assigned to the Alabama Vipers.
 He saw much more action, recording 31 tackles.

 Georgia Force

 In 2011, Durham signed with the Georgia Force.
 He has his most productive season thus far, registering 80 tackles and 3 interceptions in 2011.
 He has re-signed with the Force for the 2012 season.